gremlokk/OrdersRestfulAPI/README.md

 - npm install --save nodemon
 - npm install --save morgan
 - npm install --save mongodb
-Step 4: Open postman and access local host as a test localhost:"YOUR_PORT#"/orders/ (EX. localhost:3001/orders/) Step 5: Congratulations you have successfully setup the Orders API.
+Step 4: Change the app.js file, and put your mongoose connect credentials in line 11 Step 5: Open postman and access local host as a test localhost:"YOUR_PORT#"/orders/ (EX. localhost:3001/orders/) Step 6: Congratulations you have successfully setup the Orders API.
 ```

 ### Supported Methods